dresiko/media-match-homework/REPORTER_MATCHING_FLOW.md

 - Sorts reporters by their calculated score
 - Takes the top 15 reporters

-See [MATCH_SCORING.md](./MATCH_SCORING.md) for detailed scoring algorithm.

 ### Step 6: Enrich Contacts
 For each reporter, the system looks up contact information from the contact database:
 - Email address
 - LinkedIn profile URL
 - Twitter handle

-Currently, 38 reporters have verified contact information.
+Currently, 50 reporters have mocked contact information covering all three test case scenarios (Battery/EV/Climate, Robotics/AI, and Mortgage/Fintech).
 Others receive `null` for missing fields.

 ### Step 7: Initial Response (Fast)
 The API immediately returns results with: